Jacquie Haylett, Registered Homeopath, LBSH RSHom

 The past 18 months have been very busy: I have attended the Dream-A-Way charity May Makeover and Sizzling Summer makeover/wellbeing events at Woodbury Park Golf Club.
 I have joined the Blackdown Hills Business Association, and together with other therapists working within the Blackdown Hills we have formed the “Blackdown Hills Health Collective” a professional group of therapists who feel passionately about enhancing the health and wellbeing of people living within the Blackdown Hills and beyond.
 As a member of the Blackdown Health Collective we promoted health and wellbeing at the Honiton Agricultural Show 2013 .

-In 2014 I have offered homeopathic advice at the May Makeover and Wellbeing Event in aid of Dream-A-Way Charity, Woodbury Park Golf Club, Exeter in May 2014; at the Holistic Fayre at Taunton Castle Hotel , June 2014 , Axminster Health and Wellbeing Exhibition in September and participated with a colleague in a talk to the local group of parents of children with ADHD.
+I have offered homeopathic advice at the May Makeover and Wellbeing Event in aid of Dream-A-Way Charity, Woodbury Park Golf Club, Exeter in May 2014; at the Holistic Fayre at Taunton Castle Hotel , June 2014 , Axminster Health and Wellbeing Exhibition in September and participated with a colleague in a talk to the local group of parents of children with ADHD.

 I have donated free consultations to raise funds in support of the following local charities: Dream-A-Way Charity; Friends of the Beehive, Micro & Anophthalmic Children’s Society and St Margaret’s Hospice.